-- a.
-Students in specialized degree programs are not required to meet any minimum course load requirement except as noted in §73.3(5)b, but must meet the degree time limit as specified in §73.3(3).
-A course load less than that required to maintain full time status, as defined in §261, may have scholarship eligibility, income tax and student loan implications. - Students in their qualifying year may not normally take a course load with fewer than 37 units in Fall/Winter, excluding the 2.0 units for ENGG 100/101. - (5) Promotion: A student's progress is evaluated on completion of academic studies for Fall/Winter and on completion of any academic term occurring in Spring/Summer that is a scheduled term within the student's degree program.
+- Students in specialized degree programs may not normally take a course load with fewer than 28 units per session (or 14 units per term) - Students in their qualifying year may not normally take a course load with fewer than 37 units per session, excluding the 2.0 units for ENGG 100/101. - (5) Promotion to Next Session: A student's progress is evaluated on completion of academic studies for Winter Session and on completion of any academic term occurring in summer (May to August) that is a scheduled term within the student's degree program.
 Scheduled terms are those shown in §§74.3 and 74.4.
-Evaluation is on the basis of the Fall/Winter GPA or Spring/Summer GPA (see §23.4(7)). - Satisfactory Standing: Fall/Winter or Spring/Summer GPA of 5.0 or greater.
-Promotion, repeating any failed course(s). - b.
-Marginal Standing-Academic Warning: Fall/Winter or Spring/Summer GPA of 4.5 to 4.9 inclusive.
-Proceed to next term on academic warning, repeating any failed course(s) and other courses as specified by the Dean, unless one of the following conditions applies, in which case the student must withdraw: - i) Previously on academic warning on two or more occasions. - ii) Previously required to withdraw and previously on academic warning. - iii) Already on academic warning or probation.
+Evaluation is on the basis of the Session GPA (see §23.4(7)) or its equivalent based on all courses taken during summer (May to August). - Satisfactory: Session GPA of 5.0 or greater.
+Proceed to next session, repeating any failed course(s). - b.
+Marginal: Session GPA of 4.5 to 4.9 inclusive.
+Proceed to next term on academic warning (also known as probation), repeating any failed course(s) and other courses as specified by the Dean, unless one of the following conditions applies, in which case the student must withdraw: - i) Previously on academic warning on two or more occasions. - ii) Previously required to withdraw and previously on academic warning - iii) Session course load was less than 28 units. - iv) Already on academic warning

-Students on academic warning or probation will be evaluated at the end of each term.
-Spring/Summer is not considered a term unless it is a scheduled term within the student's degree program.
-To clear academic warning or probation, a student must achieve an engineering term average of at least 5.0 while carrying a minimum course load of 14 units.
+Students on academic warning will be evaluated at the end of each term.
+Summer (May to August) is not considered a term unless it is a scheduled term within the student's degree program.
+To clear academic warning, a student must achieve an engineering term average of at least 5.0 while carrying a minimum course load of 14 units.